burningion/katacoda-tracing-datadog/golang-kubernetes-hands-on/step1.md

 The workshop already has an application ready to be deployed to kubernetes included.

+It's a Python and Node microservices application.
+Today, we'll be focusing on replacing one of the pieces with a Golang service.

+So let's get the Kubernetes cluster up and running, along with Datadog as a DaemonSet.

 First, ensure your kubernetes cluster has been initialized, and both nodes have been added.
 You can do this by running `kubectl get nodes` in host1.

 On host1, change into the YAML file directory with a `cd k8s-yaml-files`.
 You should be able to `ls` and see the YAML files for every service we plan on running in our cluster.